k1k2k311/biocomp2/README.md

 1. run `./perl_env.sh`

 ## Usage
 The main page show a list of all the gene records on the selected chromosome.
-Just chose your favorite gene cliching on the hiperlink on your right to acces the gene details, sequence (with hightlighted coding regions), clonning strategies and codon usages.
-Any time to your go backward to return to the main page.
+Just chose your favorite gene clicking on the hyperlink on your left to access all the gene details, sequence (with highlighted coding regions), cloning strategies and codon usages.
+Any time you could go backward in you web browser to return to the main page.

-You could also seach on the database using the uper right corner search box.
-Seach will be performed on gene identifier, protein product name, locus map and accesion version.
-You will b get all the results that the query apears and then filter by cliching on your desire gene to get strategies to clone it.
+You could also search on the database using the uper right corner search box.
+Search will be performed on gene identifier, protein product name, locus map and accession version.
+You will obtain all the results that the query appears and then filter by clicking on your desire gene to get strategies to clone it.

-If you have any issue don hesitate to mail any of the developers.
+If you have any issue don't hesitate to mail any of the developers.
 Happy browsing and clonning!!!

 ## Architecture